whydenyscry/General-algorithm-of-the-explicit-Runge-Kutta-method/README.md

 R\left(z\right) = 1 + z \mathbf{b}^\mathrm{T} \left(\mathbf{I} - z \mathbf{A}\right)^{-1} \mathbf{1} = \frac{\det\left(\mathbf{I} - z\mathbf{A} + z\mathbf{1}\mathbf{b}^\mathrm{T}\right)}{\det\left(\mathbf{I} - z\mathbf{A}\right)}
 $$

 is stability function.
-For explicit Runge—Kutta methods in which the number of stages equals the order (i.e. $s = p$, which is possible for orders 1 through 4), the order conditions force the stability function to match the Taylor (McLaurin) expansion of $\exp(z)$ up to and including the $z^p$ term.
+For explicit Runge—Kutta methods in which the number of stages equals the order (i.e. $s = p$, which is possible for orders 1 through 4), the order conditions force the stability function to match the Taylor (Maclaurin) expansion of $\exp(z)$ up to and including the $z^p$ term.
 In other words, for these methods one obtains

 $$
 R\left(z\right) = \sum_{k=0}^{p} \frac{z^k}{k!}.